Focus not great – don’t like new camera! But am in love with Lascaux’s brilliant colours as usual. 30×30 cms on panel. For sale.

 Layers of paint and changes have given the surface as much grit as the average beach!
-A new abstracted landscape for sale on Singulart.
+A new abstracted landscape.
+30x30cm, varnished and ready to frame.
+For sale.

 Not intended (luckily!) to be a true picture of the quaint little town, this detail refers to one of the many churches, the river and boats.
 I loved my visits to the town and the many characters I met.
 The wonderful individuals, news and gossip always reminded me of those famous residents of another of the Cinque Ports: Mapp and Lucia and their doings!